Gallmond/strapi-test/README.md

+# TODO

+- Endpoints to:
+  - user
+    - create user
+    - get token for user
+  - content-types
+    - with that user token, create content that only that user can CRUD.
+  - static content
+    - this is content we define that is displayed as option to user (for example) anything that populates a selection

+# content-types
+One type for each page?

+Landing page should be able to read the types, see what is missing, and re-open form at the first page that still has a missing field.
+Or maybe just re-open the last viewed form page.

+Original README below

+---

 # 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.